carlomarxdk/workshop-transformers/README.md

 ## Data

 1. In the first hands-on session, we will use a small dataset of true and false statements: [Trilemma of Truth dataset](https://huggingface.co/datasets/carlomarxx/trilemma-of-truth).
-2. The second session uses a pre-generated [Synthea](https://github.com/synthetichealth/synthea) synthetic patient population, distributed via [Harvard Dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/BWDKXS).
-No real patient data is used and none is required to participate.
+2. The second session uses a pre-generated [Synthea](https://github.com/synthetichealth/synthea) synthetic patient population.